 Caramelized onions add a sweet and savory note to anything they top.
 Try them over grilled chicken, with blue cheese on your next grilled pizza, or on a spiral-cut dog.
 Get our Caramelized Onions recipe.

-And since hot dogs pair so classically well with burgers, check out some non-traditional burger recipes to go along with these avant garde ‘dogs.
+Since hot dogs pair so classically well with hamburgers, check out some non-traditional burger recipes to go along with these avant garde dogs, as well as 7 tips for perfectly juicy grilled burgers every time.